-During college you will be extremely busy with attending classes, studying, socializing, extracurricular activities such as sports, politics, groups of all sorts, etc. If you thought getting into college was difficult, you'll realize once you're in the thick of it that getting in was the EASY part!
+During college you will be extremely busy with attending classes, studying, socializing, extracurricular activities such as sports, politics, groups of all sorts, etc. If you thought to gain acceptance into college was difficult, you'll realize once you're in the thick of it that entering was the EASY part!

 Doing well in college is often not about how smart you are, how well you scored on your college entrance exams or even about how hard you study.
-It is about finding the time to do your studies justice, as well as finding the time to interact and socialize with your fellow students.
+College success is about finding time to do your studies justice while finding the time to interact and socialize with your fellow students.
 Too much of one or the other creates an imbalance that may leave you feeling less than enthusiastic about your college experience.

-Time management for college students is a skill like any other and can be learned through practice and perseverance.
+Time management for college students is a skill that, like any other, you can learn through practice and perseverance.

-Out of every thousand people, the most organized person will achieve the most, do it faster with the least amount of effort AND have the most free time.
+Out of every thousand people, the most organized person will achieve the most, do it faster with the least amount of effort AND have the highest amount of free time.

 GET A 3.5 GPA FOR THE YEAR

 Do this for each goal you wish to accomplish and then stick to the schedule you have set for yourself.
 You'll be amazed at how much you can get done.
-Make sure your schedule includes recreation time.
-By doing this you will have plenty of time to engage in all the activities you want to do as well as keep up with your studies.
+Make sure your program includes recreation time.
+By doing this, you will have plenty of time to engage in all the activities you want to do as well as keep up with your studies.

 101 Ways to Make Studying Easier and Faster for College Students gives you loads of tips for streamlining your day and working effectively.